-- The verse uses details to support the title, theme, and hook.
-Songs typically include multiple verses, which usually incorporate important information about the song's subject, such as who, what, where, when, why, and how. - The chorus conveys the main subject of the song.
-The chorus is usually simpler than the verses, and it often contains the hook.
-The chorus summarizes the main subject while the verses provide the supporting details. - The bridge introduces a twist that gives an unexpected perspective on the theme.
-It usually occurs toward the song's end, and it has a totally different melody from the verses and chorus.
+- The verse communicates the details of the song's subject, such as who, what, where, when, why, and how.
+Songs usually have multiple verses. - The chorus is the part that is repeated throughout the song.
+It is usually simpler than the verses, and it often contains the hook.
+The chorus summarizes the main subject, while the verses provide the supporting details. - The bridge introduces a twist or new idea on the theme.
+It usually occurs toward the song's end, and it has a different melody from the verses and chorus.
 Not all songs have a bridge.